BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - /etc/dhcpcd.conf
    - /etc/hostapd/hostapd.conf

-Modify (the part of code that create) these files according to your needs or upload your own files onto ESP32 by using FTP.
+Modify (the part of code in network.h that create) these files according to your needs or upload your own files onto ESP32 by using FTP.

 - **User accounts**.
 Three types of managing user login are supported (depending on how USER_MANAGEMENT is #define-d):